-- Bio-Ethics: This academic track offers complementary training and certification in bio-ethics that enables participants to sharpen their understanding of ethics and prepare them for leadership roles in bioethics committees.
+- Bio-Ethics: The bio-ethics academic track offers complementary training and certification in bio-ethics that enables participants to sharpen their understanding of ethics and prepare them for leadership roles in bioethics committees.

-- Global Health: This academic track involves work with the Department of Anesthesiology, Critical Care & Pain Management’s Global Health Initiative, providing sustainable medical education and training to anesthesia providers.
+- Global Health: The global health academic track involves work with the Department of Anesthesiology, Critical Care & Pain Management’s Global Health Initiative, providing sustainable medical education and training to anesthesia providers.
 Fellows will provide care on humanitarian missions, design curriculum, and teach anesthesia techniques abroad.

 - History: The history academic track consists of the creation and development of a historically-relevant project that includes research, survey creation and analysis, interviews and communications with relevant parties, and manuscript development.

 - Informatics: This academic track helps enhance the Department’s use of EPIC, our electric record system by working with EPIC super users, attending departmental EPIC committee meetings.
 The Informatics academic track may require travel to Wisconsin to participate in the EPIC Physician Builders’ Program.

 - Integrative Medicine: The integrative medicine academic track requires fellows to apply for certification in acupuncture, or another complimentary alternative medicine modality, such as herbal certification or ayurvedic medicine, and complete a required reading list before they graduate the program.